 This KPI monitors asset-level activities.
-It demonstrates the positive outcomes that arise as a result of directing capital towards companies that provide climate solutions.
+It demonstrates the positive outcomes that arise as a result of directing capital towards companies that, through their assets and operations, address the causes of climate change.

-Avoided emissions (tCO2e) - avoided emissions represent CO2e emissions that would otherwise have been released into the atmosphere if it weren't for the product or service.
-Therefore, companies that generate avoided emissions contribute to our sustainability objective as by preventing emissions from entering the atmosphere, the company supports the reduction of global greenhouse gas emissions.
+Avoided emissions (tCO2e) - emissions reductions that occur as a result of the use of the product/service, or operation of the asset.
+Avoided emissions represent CO2e emissions that have not been released into the atmosphere, thus reducing global warming, and so mitigating the harmful consequences of climate change.
 CO2e stands for carbon dioxide equivalent and includes other greenhouse gases with the same global warming potential.
-This KPI applies across all seven investment themes as they all have the potential to generate avoided emissions.
+This KPI applies across all six investment themes as they all have the potential to generate avoided emissions.

 At a minimum, we expect each of the Fund's assets to contribute positively towards a reduction in greenhouse gas emissions every year, measured by avoided emissions.
-If an asset fails to make a positive contribution to avoided emissions within a year, this would be addressed through the escalation plans detailed above.
+If an asset fails to make a positive contribution to avoided emissions within a year, this would be addressed through the escalation plans (as detailed under the "Escalation Plans" section).